shirosaidev/diskover-treewalk-client/README.md

 # diskover-treewalk-client

-The tree walk client can run directly on your storage server using Python 2.6+ (no other dependencies).
+Tree walk client for running directly on storage server and sending dir lists to diskover proxy.

+### Requirements
+- Python 2.6+ (no other dependencies)

 ### Usage